 There are only a few private firms that conduct due diligence countrywide.
 The U.S. Commercial Service offers a due diligence service called an International Company Profile (ICP), which can be ordered from our domestic U.S. Export Assistance Centers or our offices in Monterrey, Guadalajara, and Mexico City.
 The ICP is a report in English that includes financial and commercial information on a Mexican firm, along with ownership information, reputational insights, and a report on legal actions against the firm or its owners.

 Service and price are extremely important to Mexican buyers.
 In many industries, the decision to select a supplier depends on the demonstrated commitment to service after the sale has been made.

-Mexican customers demand uniform quality, compliance with international standards, timely deliveries, and above all, reliable local service and maintenance programs.
+Mexican customers demand uniform quality, compliance with international standards, timely deliveries and, above all, reliable local service and maintenance programs.
 This last factor has become, in many instances, even more important than pricing or financing.
 Many Mexican firms employ English-speaking staff, but it is a good idea for U.S. companies to work with Spanish-speaking sales representatives.
 Providing appropriate training, product support, and timely supply of spare parts is critical for success.
 Ideally, the U.S. exporter should also host periodic visits by Mexican representatives to their headquarters.
 All Mexicans traveling to the United States for training or other business purposes need a visa.
-More information on the visa process is provided in the Business Travel section under the heading Visa Requirements.
+More information on the visa process is provided in the Business Travel section of this guide under the heading Visa Requirements.

 Local Professional Services